 If you love ice cream, you’ve got a multitude of vegan choices.
 Vegan ice cream has gone mainstream to the point that even Ben & Jerry’s and Haagen-Dazs have gotten into the business.
 The best vegan brands are extraordinarily good.
-Here’s a New York Times article that chronicles the rise of gourmet dairy-free ice cream.
+This New York Times article chronicles the rise of gourmet dairy-free ice cream.
+And here’s another comprehensive piece featuring the newest vegan ice creams to hit the market.
 These products are perfect not just for vegans, but also for the millions of people who follow a dairy-free lifestyle.

 Can vegans eat ice cream?
 Absolutely!
 There are tons of delicious dairy-free ice creams on the market, and you can also make your own excellent versions at home.

 What is vegan ice cream made of?
 Virtually any sort of plant-based milk, from almonds to soy to coconut.
 Just as dairy-based ice cream is loaded with fat, rich vegan ice creams likewise use plant-based milks that contain substantial amounts of fat.

 The next section links to popular vegan brands sold in the United States.
 After that, we’ll cover all the information you need to make your own homemade vegan ice cream.